 This is a sure fire way to lose customers and generate complaints if you raise their expectations and then fail to meet them.

 - Steer clear of spam.
 Avoid words in subject lines that will get caught in spam filters and blocked from your intended recipient.
-Read the top 100 list of spam phrases to avoid.

 - Don’t bombard your customers.
 Emailing too frequently risks creating antipathy and they will unsubscribe.
 Frequency of emails is a delicate balance and something you will need to test and learn from.